Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     end
 end)

+Kill:AddSwitch("Auto Punch", function(value)
+    AutoPunchToggle = value  -- Update the AutoPunch toggle state if AutoPunchToggle then
+        -- The punching will automatically happen in the loop above end end)

--- Default value for the toggle
+-- Default value for the toggles
-Kill:GetSwitch("Auto Kill"):Set(true)  -- Ensure the toggle starts in the "On" position
+Kill:GetSwitch("Auto Kill"):Set(true)  -- Ensure the toggle starts in the "On" position Kill:GetSwitch("Auto Punch"):Set(false)  -- Ensure AutoPunch starts off